itss1ddhant/GroWid-19/README.md

 • It also included a QR Scanner which was an improved alternative to the Bluetooth tracking technology used

 • It also provided health tips and diet regularity details for the affected patients

+Gradle and Build files will be uploaded soon after working with Splash Screen feature!